ethauvin/semver-gradle/README.md

 To change the version of your project, remove the version from your `build.gradle` and simply edit your the version properties file to match your version number.

-If you need to change some of the property file or name of the properties key to match your own build environment.
+If you need to change the properties file or name of the properties keys to match your own build environment.
 Please see the [Configuration](#configuration) section.

 ## Increment Version Tasks